How to play Monster Hunter Frontier – MHF server setup guide

 Related: The 10 best monster designs in the Monster Hunter series

 At this stage, your server set-up is complete.
-Double-click the application ‘erupe-ce’ within the server folder in order to start your server.
+Double-click the application ‘erupe-ce’ within the server folder to start your server.
 Ensure that the host IP is reachable from external IPs, the ports are open, and all variables are configured as desired within the Config folder.
-If there is an intrinsic failure, the application will warn users with the type of failure, along with possible trouble-shooting methodology.
+If there is an intrinsic failure, the application will warn users of the type of failure, along with possible troubleshooting methodology.

 How to join a Monster Hunter Frontier community server

-In order to join a community server for Monster Hunter Frontier, you’ll first need to find the accompanying folder of the Erupe Server — they are typically packaged together.
-This is necessary as Erupe Community Edition is a fan project that furthers the work of Capcom’s Monster Hunter Frontier Z, and as such the client-side files must be from the same repository of Erupe Community Edition Server files.
-Once this folder is unzipped, users will need to complete three tasks in order to begin gameplay: localize, determine connecting IP, and creating an account.
+To join a community server for Monster Hunter Frontier, you’ll first need to find the accompanying folder of the Erupe Server — they are typically packaged together.
+This is necessary as Erupe Community Edition is a fan project that furthers the work of Capcom’s Monster Hunter Frontier Z. As such, the client-side files must be from the same repository of Erupe Community Edition Server files.
+Once this folder is unzipped, users must complete three tasks to begin gameplay: localize, determine connecting IP, and create an account.

 While the community actively uses the Erupe Community Edition server and client files, these files can only legally be obtained via the lawful purchase of Monster Hunter Frontier — copyright laws may apply.
-Finally, users follow this guide at their own risk — we make no guarantees of safety, efficiency, or security in the usage of found files.
+Finally, users follow this guide at their own risk — we do not guarantee safety, efficiency, or security in using found files.

 How to localize Monster Hunter Frontier Z

-To localize Monster Hunter Frontier, we’ll use a GitHub project called Locale Emulator, which will allow us to spoof being in Japan while playing Monster Hunter Frontier.
+To localize Monster Hunter Frontier, we’ll use a GitHub project called Locale Emulator, allowing us to spoof being in Japan while playing Monster Hunter Frontier.
 Download and install Locale Emulator.
 After installing, create a shortcut of mhf.exe within the Client files of Erupe Community Edition, place the shortcut on your desktop, right-click the shortcut, navigate to Locale Emulator, and finally select Edit Global Profile List.

-In the LEGUI Global window that opens, ensure that the Location field is set to ‘Japanese (Japan)’ and the Timezone field is set to ‘(UTC+09:00) Osaka…’ and save the configuration.
+In the open LEGUI Global window, ensure that the Location field is set to ‘Japanese (Japan)‘ and the Timezone field is set to ‘(UTC+09:00) Osaka…’ and save the configuration.

 Change the connecting IP for Monster Hunter Frontier

-If you’re trying to join a friends’ server, you’ll need to plug-in their host IP within System32 Hosts file.
-Open your file browser, and navigate to C:\Windows\System32\drivers\etc and find the Hosts file.
+If you’re trying to join a friend’s server, you must plug in their host IP within the System32 Hosts file.
+Open your file browser, navigate to C:\Windows\System32\drivers\etc, and find the Hosts file.
 Open with Notepad++, and add the host IP in the following format, exchanging the X’s for the Host IP:

 Save the document, and close it.